 My main areas of teaching are in the areas of drugs and criminal justice.
-I am the Programme Leader for the MA Comparative Drug and Alcohol Studies and Module Leader for CRM 4740 Drugs, Crime and Criminology (Distance Learning) and CRM 3520 Drugs, Crime and Criminal Justice.
+I am the Programme Leader for the MA Comparative Drug and Alcohol Studies and Module Leader for CRM 4607 Drugs and Crime (Distance Learning) and CRM 3520 Drugs, Crime and Criminal Justice.
 I lead the prisons part of CRM 2530 Criminal Courts and Prisons.
-I supervise undergraduate dissertation students and MPhil/PhD students across a range of topics.
-I am also the doctoral programme co-ordinator for Criminology and Sociology MPhil/PhD students.
+I supervise undergraduate and MA dissertation students and MPhil/PhD students across a range of topics.
+I am also the research leader for the Department of Criminology and Sociology.

 Current areas of work: